It’s no wonder your cat is scared of the vet!

-Once the exam is over, you sit back and think, Ah hah!
-Now let’s watch the professionals wrangle kitty back into the box.
+Once the exam is over, you sit back and think, “Ah hah!
+Now let’s watch the professionals wrangle kitty back into the box.”

 But no. Kitty walks right in.
 No blood, sweat or tears.
 Kitty looks snug as a bug in a box.
 Clearly, kitty prefers the box to the exam table.
 You can go home now.

 How many of you take your cat for joy rides?
 The answer is not too many.

-Tigger deserves to be acclimated to the car gradually.
-On his appointment day, it would be great if there were no extraneous stops for coffee, picking up kids from school or carpooling.
-Tigger deserves a designated driver and an upgrade to first class.
+On your appointment day, it would be great if there were no extraneous stops for coffee, picking up kids from school or carpooling.
+Your pet deserves a designated driver and an upgrade to first class.